 Yes, you can.
 Online fax is possible for anyone who owns a computer and has access to the internet.

 There are two ways to send a fax using your computer.
-The first one is purely web-based through an online fax service that lets you fax from Windows PC.
+The first one is purely web-based through an online fax service that lets you fax from a web app.
 The second one requires installing a desktop application or electronic fax software.

 An online fax service lets you transmit documents in three ways: